-- (1) Member of Compensation Committee of the Board of Directors. - (2) Member of Audit Committee of the Board of Directors.
+(1) Member of Compensation Committee of the Board of Directors.

+(2) Member of Audit Committee of the Board of Directors.

 RAMESH C. TRIVEDI, PH.D., has been President, Chief Executive Officer and a Director of the Company since November 1995, and served as a consultant to the Company from February 1995 until November 1995.
 Dr. Trivedi has over 25 years experience in the healthcare field.
 Dr. Trivedi founded California Biomedical Consultants in 1987, an international consulting firm.
 From 1985 to 1986, Dr. Trivedi was the President and Chief Executive Officer of DigiRad Corporation, a medical imaging company.
 From 1978 to 1984, he was the director of business development of Syva Company and the General Manager of Synaco, Inc., divisions of Syntex Corporation, a pharmaceutical company.
-From 1972 to 1978, Dr. Trivedi was the head of the product management group at the Worthington division of Millipore Corporation, a membrane filtration company, and the head of the Chemistry group of the Diagnostic Division of Pfizer, Inc. from 1971 to 1972.
+From 1972 to 1978, Dr. Trivedi was the head of the product management group at the Worthington division of Millipore Corporation, a membrane filtration company, and the head of the chemistry group of the Diagnostic Division of Pfizer, Inc. from 1971 to 1972.
 Dr. Trivedi received a Ph.D. in Chemical Engineering from Lehigh University in 1970 and an MBA from Pepperdine University in 1981.

 JAMES C. MCGRODDY, PH.D., has been Chairman of the Board of Directors of the Company since November 1995.
 He has been employed by IBM since 1965, and since January 1, 1996 has served as Senior Vice President and Special Advisor to the Chairman of IBM.
 From May 1989 to December 31, 1995, Dr. McGroddy was Senior Vice President of Research of IBM with responsibility for approximately 2,500 technical professionals in IBM's seven research laboratories around the world.
 He is a member of IBM's Worldwide Management Council.
-The Company has been advised by IBM that Dr. McGroddy is retiring from IBM effective December 31, 1996.
+The Company has been advised by IBM that Dr. McGroddy is retiring from IBM effective December 31, 1996 and that his service as a member of the Company's Board of Directors thereafter will be in his personal capacity and not as a designee of IBM.
 Dr. McGroddy has been involved in the development of the Company since its inception in October 1990, initially as an advisor and since November 1995 as a Director.
 Dr. McGroddy received a Ph.D. in physics from the University of Maryland in 1965.
 Dr. McGroddy was appointed to the Board of Directors as the designee of IBM pursuant to a Stockholders' Agreement.
 See "Certain Transactions -- Initial Transactions with IBM."